 Margaret Shea Burnham concentrates her practice in the areas of commercial real estate transactions and litigation.
 She is a Board Certified Specialist in Real Property Law: Business, Commercial, and Industrial Transactions by the North Carolina State Bar and is a member of the American College of Real Estate Lawyers.

 Margaret recently received the James E. Cross, Jr. Leadership Award from the North Carolina State Bar Board of Legal Specialization.
 The award is given to a certified specialist who has taken an active leadership role in his/her practice area through presentations at CLE seminars, scholarly writings, participation in groundbreaking cases, or service to an established professional organization.

-•Best Lawyers in America Lawyer of the Year - Litigation-Real Estate, Greensboro, 2014
+•Best Lawyers in America Lawyer of the Year for Litigation-Real Estate, Greensboro, 2014 and 2016

-•Best Lawyers in America - Litigation-Real Estate; Real Estate Law, since 2007
+•Listed in Best Lawyers in America for Litigation-Real Estate and Real Estate Law since 2007

 I'm taking my daughter to Zermatt, Switzerland for a racing clinic.
 Both of my daughters have been skiing since they were each five years old.
 They've been racing since my oldest was 8 or 9.
 They are both downhill Alpine racers- slalom and GS.
 We're just crazy about it, and that's what we do all winter.
 I bring my files and my laptop to the ski lodges, and I work and they race.
 It's been an incredibly fun sport for our whole family, though my kids are much better and faster than I am, and they leave me in the powder.
 They say 'We'll meet you at the bottom, Mom.'
 If they qualify for NASTAR nationals, I take them out West for the national competition.